Showing posts with label Software - OS. Show all posts

 Today is a great day!!

-Dan Wilga has kindly released NeoDesk and Geneva as freeware which you can download directly from the Gribnif website.
-I have quickly run through a test installation (within Hatari) and it worked without a hitch.
-My next project is to install this onto my Mega STe and get this amazing operating system & funky desktop running from an SD Card.
+Dan Wilga has released NeoDesk and Geneva as freeware that can be downloaded directly from the Gribnif website.
+I've quickly run through a test installation (within Hatari) and it worked without a hitch.
+My next project is to install this onto my Mega STe and get this amazing operating running from an SD Card.

 Sunday, July 03, 2016